Miles and miles of awesome flora and wildlife

 √ Please don't litter.

-√ Please respect private property adjacent to the trail and do not trespass.
+√ Please respect private property adjacent to the

 √ Alcohol is not permitted on the trail.